 Under those boots are, at one end, an input shaft and at the other (in the most common case of front-wheel-drive cars) a constant velocity joint (aka CV joint).

-How do you check the condition of CV boots?
+How do you check CV boots?

 1) Raise the vehicle